-RORE (including financing and tax) forecast for RIIO-1 period is 9.91% (11.36% before adjustments to reflect the true economic cost of our debt) with the breakdown across our 4 networks set out in section 1
+RORE (including financing and tax) forecast for RIIO-GD1 period is 9.52% (10.98% before adjustments to reflect the true economic cost of our debt) with the breakdown across our 4 networks set out in section 1 below.

-Our overall RORE performance reflects our focus on ensuring that both our operational and non operational cost base is optimised to deliver on our requirements as cost effectively as possible.
+Our overall RORE performance reflects our focus on ensuring that both delivery of our operational outputs for the 8-year price control period and the cost base being optimised to deliver the outputs as efficiently as possible.